 Code demonstrating our proposed method is publicly available.

+John Wesley Hostetter is an Assistant Professor of Analytics and Information Systems.
 His research interests are concerned with how a mathematical field studying impreciseness called fuzzy logic may aid in re-imagining function approximation in artificial intelligence.
 More specifically, he develops alternatives to artificial neural networks that are more interpretable called self-organizing neuro-fuzzy networks.
 These self-organizing neuro-fuzzy networks have the same power as artificial neural networks, but can explain their decision-making.
-With his adviser, Dr. Min Chi, they leverage this novel and interpretable function approximation technique to improve undergraduate STEM education.
+Much of his published research leverages this novel and interpretable function approximation technique to improve undergraduate STEM education.

 Fuzzy sets, fuzzy logic, rough sets, approximate reasoning, impreciseness, vagueness, uncertainty